ClonedOne/panda_plugins_c1/README.md

 This repository contains plugins to be used with [PANDA](https://github.com/moyix/panda) Platform for Architecture-Neutral Dynamic Analysis.

-###Investigator Plugin
+### Investigator Plugin

-The plugin collects in a file all the occurrences of instructions which are potentially used by malwares to detect if they are being executed inside QEMU.
+The plugin collects in a file all the occurrences of some instructions which may potentially be used by malwares to detect execution inside QEMU.
-Such instructions are:

 * cpuid
 * fnstcw